Object of the Act

 - provide an efficient, equitable and transparent system of charging for the use of spectrum, taking account of the value of both commercial and non-commercial use of spectrum

 - support the communications policy objectives of the Commonwealth Government

 Part 1.4 of the Act explains the application of the Act.
 It outlines the scope of the Act's operation, and the situations in which that operation is extended or restricted.
-This includes such matters as:
+This includes:

 - that the Crown is bound by the Act in all its capacities and that the Crown is not liable to be prosecuted for an offence

 - how questions of location affect the application of the Act

 - bringing certain activities within the concept of radiocommunication for the purposes of the Act

 - providing for certain situations and activities that are exempt from the operation of the Act